 The following procedures apply to all staff working in the school and will be covered by training to enable staff to understand their role and responsibility.

-The aim of our procedures is to provide a robust framework, which enables staff to take appropriate action when they are concerned that a child is being harmed or is at risk of harm.
+The aim of our procedures is to provide a robust framework which enables staff to take appropriate action when they are concerned that a child is being harmed or is at risk of harm.

-The prime concern at all stages must be the interests and safety of the child.
+The prime concern at all stages must be for the interests and safety of the child.
 Where there is a conflict of interest between the child and an adult, the interests of the child must be paramount.

-All staff are aware that very young children, those with disabilities, special needs or with language deficit/English as a second language may have more difficulty in communicating concerns or feelings.
-They may be more likely to communicate concerns with behaviours rather than words and it is necessary to question injury to children who have limited mobility.
-Additionally, staff will question the cause of significant knocks and bumps in children, which will include children (for example younger siblings) visiting the site as well as those who are pupils.
+All staff are aware that very young children, those with disabilities, special needs, certain medical conditions or with language deficit/English as a second language may have more difficulty in communicating concerns or feelings.
+They may be more likely to communicate concerns with behaviours rather than words.
+Additionally, staff will question the cause of knocks and bumps in children who have limited mobility, which will include children (for example younger siblings) visiting the site in addition to pupils.